linny04/RecipeAnalysis/README.md

 6. We will create a new column called `time_cat` which categorizes the recipes based on the amount of minutes it takes to make it.
 We will categorize it into two groups: Easy-Medium and Long where the Easy-Medium is defined as recipes that take 60 minutes or less to make and Long recipes are recipes that take over 60 minutes.

+7. We will create a new column called `'cal_cat'` which categorizes the recipes based on the amount of calories are in each recipe.
+We will categorize it into four groups: Low, Medium, High, and Very High where Low is defined as recipes with 300 calories or less, Medium is defined as recipes with more than 300 calories and 500 calories or less, High is defined as recipes with more than 500 calories and 700 calories or less, and Very High is defined as recipes with more than 700 calories.

 **Final Dataset**